dfrunza/ashp4c/README.md

     a(8w15,);
   }
 ```
-gives the error (not the extraneous comma in the code above)
+gives the error (note the comma in the example above)

 ```
 $ ./ashp4c testsdata/action-param1.p4